Stevinson/tech-book/book/compsci/webapp.md

 1. Iterate over the ResultSet, getting the database fields (columns) from each row of data that is returned
 1. Close the Java database connection
 1. Catch any SQL exceptions that may come up during the process

+### Server.xml

+For a list of all the possible specifications in the server.xml file, see [this](http://www.setgetweb.com/p/Liberty/server_xml.html) page.

+`postParamSaveMethod` :

+POST parameters are stored upon redirect.
+Valid values are `cookie`, `session` and `none`